The Chart for ReneSola Ltd (SOL) Is Flashing Mixed Signals

-ReneSola Ltd (NYSE:SOL) went down by -8.92% from its latest closing price compared to the recent 1-year high of $35.77.
-The company’s stock price has collected -24.73% of loss in the last five trading sessions.
-Press Release reported on 03/26/21 that ReneSola Power Announces Fourth Quarter and Full Year 2020 Financial Results
+ReneSola Ltd (NYSE:SOL) went down by -7.30% from its latest closing price compared to the recent 1-year high of $35.77.
+The company’s stock price has collected 2.70% of gains in the last five trading sessions.
+Press Release reported on 04/01/21 that ReneSola Power Closes Sale of 12.3 MW of Projects in Hungary

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.